finbourne/lusid-sdk-java/sdk/docs/ChartOfAccountsApi.md

     String code = "code_example"; // String | The code of the Chart of Accounts.
 Together with the scope this uniquely identifies   the Chart of Accounts.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the TimeVariant properties decorated on Accounts.
 Defaults to the current LUSID   system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Accounts.
 Defaults to   returning the latest version if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing charts of accounts; this   value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt   and asAt fields must not have changed since the original request.
-Also, if set, a start value cannot be provided.
-    Integer start = 56; // Integer | When paginating, skip this number of results.
     Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.
     String filter = "filter_example"; // String | Expression to filter the results.
 For example, to filter on the Account type, specify \"code eq '001'\".
 For more information about filtering   results, see https://support.lusid.com/knowledgebase/article/KA-01914.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Account' domain to decorate onto the Account.
 These must have the format {domain}/{scope}/{code}, for example 'Account/system/Name'.